-There are many variations on this model described in papers by Liebowitz (1985), Besen (1986), Varian (2000) and others.
-There may be transactions costs to making copies, or the copies may be inferior to the original.
-The item may be shared among different-sized groups.
-The size of the group may influence the transactions costs; that is, the larger the group sharing a DVD, the longer you have to wait for your chance to view it.
-The willingness to pay for the item might depend on the sum of the willingnesses to pay of the individuals within a group rather than the willingness to pay of the marginal individual.
+There are many variations on this model described in papers by Liebowitz [1985], Besen [1986], Varian [2000] and others.
+Some of the variations explored are:

+- There may be transactions costs to making copies, or the copies may be inferior to the original. - The item may be shared among different sized groups. - The size of the group may influence the transactions costs-i.e., the larger the group sharing a DVD, the longer you have to wait for your chance to view it. - The willingness to pay for the item might depend on the sum of the willingnesses to pay of the individuals within a group rather than the willingness to pay of the marginal individual.

-However, indirect appropriability faces limits, too.
+However, it is also worth pointing out that the indirect appropriability has limits.
 Suppose that some of the 100 CD consumers buy a copying machine and churn out hundreds of copies.
-Competition pushes the price of a bootleg CD to marginal cost, and the seller cannot recover the costs of production at the \$20 price (Novos and Waldman, 1984; Besen and Kirby, 1989).
-Of course, the original seller could raise the price, but that makes purchase of the bootleg copies even more attractive.
+Competition pushes the price of a bootleg CD to marginal cost and the seller is cannot recover the costs of production at the \$20 price.
+Of course, it could raise the price, but that makes purchase of the bootleg copies even more attractive.
 I explore a model of this phenomenon in the next section.

-Price Setting in the Presence of Copying
+Price setting in the presence of copying

-Copyright law confers a temporary monopoly to authors of works.
+As we have seen, copyright law confers a temporary monopoly to authors of works.
 However, enforcing copyright may be quite difficult, and it is worthwhile examining outcomes in the presences of various sorts of copying, sharing, renting, resale and the like.

-Let us examine a simple model of cost sharing among a fixed-size group of k individuals.
-Assume that some transactions cost of sharing exist, which may take the form of waiting your turn, inferior copies, returning the book to the library or CD to the rental store and so on.
-Due to these transactions costs, the k individuals each value the unshared item at v, but the shared item at v - t.
+Let us examine a very simple model of cost sharing among a fixed-size group of k individuals.
+Assume that there is some transactions cost of sharing (i.e., waiting your turn, inferior copies, returning the book to the library or CD to the rental store, etc.).
+Due to these transactions costs the k individuals each value the unshared item at v, but the shared item at v-t.
 The seller sets a price p, and the buyers compare the utility of buying to sharing.
 If the buyers would prefer to share rather than buy.
-Given that that the buyers share, the monopolist will set a price that just makes each individual in the group willing to purchase:
+Given that that the buyers share, the monopolist will set a price that just makes each individual in the group just willing to purchase:

-$$v - \frac{p}{k} - t > v - p$$
+$$v - \frac{\underline{p}}{k} - t > v - p, \tag{0.1}$$

-$$v - \frac{p}{k} - t = 0.$$
+$$v - \frac{p}{k} - t = 0. \tag{0.2}$$

-The price to the group will then be p = k(v - t), so that the monetary price each person has to pay is v - t.
-Plugging this group price back into the first expression, we see that the sharing outcome will occur when
+The price to the group will then be p = k(v-t) so that the monetary price each person has to pay is v-t.
+Plugging this group price back into expression (1), we see that the sharing outcome will occur when

-$$v > kt/(k-1).$$
+$$v > kt/(k-1)$$ .
+(0.3)

-Hence, large groups sizes, large value for the work and low transactions costs will lead to sharing.
+Hence large groups sizes, large value for the work and low transactions costs will lead to sharing.